mlx-optiq

 KV-quant serving

 optiq serve is a drop-in replacement for mlx_lm.server.
 It exposes both the OpenAI /v1/chat/completions endpoint and the Anthropic /v1/messages endpoint from the same process.
 Point Claude Code, the OpenAI SDK, the Anthropic SDK, or plain curl at the same local URL.
-On top of that: sensitivity-aware quantized KV cache for long-context throughput, and mounted LoRA adapters that swap per request.
+On top of that: sensitivity-aware quantized KV cache for long-context throughput, structured JSON/regex output, model switching per request, and mounted LoRA adapters that swap per request.

 Quickstart